-Session 2: Pharmacokinetic-Pharmacodynamic Modeling (In Person)
+Session 1: Pharmacokinetic-Pharmacodynamic (PK/PD) Modeling (In Person)

 PKPD.

-Our classic course on the concepts and applications of PK/PD modeling will be presented on a level suitable for those knowledgeable in basic pharmacokinetics.
+Our classic 3-day course on the concepts and applications of PK/PD modeling will be presented on a level suitable for those knowledgeable in basic pharmacokinetics.

 On this page: